RemiEC/Automotive_Toolkit/README.md

 In the "Tools" folder, you will find another README file which you can read if you want to know what this folder contains.

 NB : On the toolkit, you can find it in "/opt".

-## Steps to create the ISO

-TO DO ...